Texas Comptroller of Public Accounts Property Tax Assistance Division

 To receive approval of and continuing education credit for an educational course, the course must be submitted to the Comptroller's Property Tax Assistance Division (PTAD) for approval at least 90 calendar days prior to the date of the course offering.
 Educational courses include courses required for initial classification and/or certification in accordance with TDLR's classification system for property tax professional registrants and courses of greater than two days in duration for which continuing education credit may be obtained.

-Educational courses may only deal with six issues: (1) appraisal procedures and methods; (2) tax assessment and collection; (3) ethics; (4) laws and rules, including implementation of new legislation; (5) Uniform Standards of Professional Appraisal Practices (USPAP); or (6) customer service.
+Educational courses may only deal with five issues: (1) appraisal standards and methodology; (2) tax assessment and collection; (3) ethics; (4) laws and rules; or (5) Uniform Standards of Professional Appraisal Practices (USPAP).
 PTAD will review requests and will approve, deny or ask for more information to make a determination concerning the number of hours for which credit will be given by the Texas Department of Licensing and Regulation (TDLR).
 Continuing education programs must also deal with these issues and will be conducted in a period of two days or less.

 A list of approved educational courses can be found on the PTAD website.
 Any educational courses not already approved by PTAD or offered by or through TAF, IAAO and AI are subject to the 90-day submission and educational course approval process.
 If you have questions regarding approval of TAF, IAAO or AI courses as they relate to TDLR classification, please contact PTAD at (800) 252-9121.